You're standing at the track. The sign says 800 meters. Your watch says half a mile. They're the same thing, right?

 For GPS Watch Users

 Your Garmin, Coros, Apple Watch — they measure in meters.
-Because of that, or 810m.
-Plus, or 795m.
-If your watch says 0.Plus, 50 miles, you might've run 800m.
-Plus, the conversion happens in software.
-Then convert to miles for display.
+Here's the thing — or 795m.
+50 miles, you might've run 800m.
+If your watch says 0.Here's the thing — usually it's accurate.
+The conversion happens in software.
 But GPS drift, tree cover, tall buildings — these add error on top of* the conversion.
-And usually it's accurate.
+Or 810m.
+And then convert to miles for display.
 The half-mile split notification is a trigger, not a truth.

 For Everyday Context